bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-sent-mcast-update:
 : A count of the number of multicast update packets sent on this interface.

+babel-sent-ucast-hello:
+: A count of the number of unicast Hello packets sent on this interface.

+babel-sent-ucast-update:
+: A count of the number of unicast update packets sent on this interface.

+babel-sent-IHU:
+: A count of the number of IHU packets sent on this interface.

 babel-received-packets:
 : A count of the number of Babel packets received on this interface.